 Some animal-based groups and charities, such as Dogs Trust, have condemned PSPOs, claiming they enforce ‘unfair restrictions’ on dogs and owners.
 While Dogs Trust believes some orders will benefit the community, it states that introducing’ blanket bans’ will have consequences such as:

 - Potential health and welfare issues for dogs not getting off-lead exercise

 - Dogs lacking social interaction, which could cause behavioural issues

 - Impact on local dog-friendly businesses

 On the beach

-The bad news is that summer is over; the good news is that many beaches across the UK will soon be lifting their dog ban.
+Make sure you check notices in car parks and on pavements with access to the beach.
 Numerous coastal counties enforce ‘no dogs’ or ‘dogs on leads only’ policies between May and September when beaches are typically packed, and don’t think twice about dishing out fines to owner-offenders.